University of Colorado Boulder: Recreation Center

 In 1973 the student recreation center was built on the CU Boulder's main campus, by the architect James Wallace.
 The funding to build the recreation center came entirely from student fees, which also funded the expansions in 1990 and 2014.
 The recreation center features strength and cardio space, basketball/volleyball courts, the only ice rink in Boulder proper, lap pool, dive well, fitness studios (cycling, rowing, etc.), climbing gym, turf gym, and an iconic outdoor pool in the shape of the CU Boulder buffalo mascot.
 It is currently about 300000 sqft and operates on a $5 million annual budget.
 The center is co-managed by the division of student affairs and CUSG, CU Boulder's student government.
 It is located on the northern edge of campus next to Folsom Field.
 It is open seven days a week and on average 16 hours a day with most of its facilities available for use during those hours.

 Mary Rippon Theatre

 The Mary Rippon Theatre is an outdoor theater and the site of many cultural events, notably the Colorado Shakespeare Festival.
 The Theatre was named after Professor Mary Rippon, the first female instructor at the university and one of the first female university instructors in the United States.
-She taught German and French.
-Professor Rippon was so popular with students that when attempts were made to replace her with a male instructor, the student body revolted en masse, and Rippon kept her job.
+She taught English grammar, German, French and mathematics.